brankart/flowsampler-data/README.md

-## Sampling of flows from a probability distribution: data

 ### Data produced with programs from the repository 'flowsampler'.

 BoundaryLayer-data : Results for boundary layer flows obtained from the programs: 'bl_profile.F90' and 'bl_sampler.F90'.